Pivotal-Data-Engineering/HAWQ_AZURE/README.md

 #### TODO:
 ```
-  1. Implement the network topologies
-  2. Implment Kerberos authentication
+  1. Improve network topologies ( at present all the ports that needed for hadoop components are in the open list, may be remove some uninstalled components ports ?)
-  3. Implement Rack awareness.
+  2. Implement Rack awareness.
-  4. Add sample data to hawq and run smoke tests
   5. Add HAWQ ambari view (Beta)
   6. Customize ambari setup
-  7. All views and hadoop parts should work with noetwork mappings properly.
+  7. All views and hadoop parts should work with network mappings properly.
   8. Implement any suggestions that team provides.